laurent-martin/ets-to-homeassistant/README.md

 The function can use any information such as fields of the object, or description or name of group address for that.

 The function is called with the `ConfigurationImporter` as argument, from which property `data` is used.

+## Reporting issues

+Include the version of ETS used and logs.